jakofranko/glossa/README.md

 * Historical sound changes: start with an 'ancestral form' and evolve the word systematically.
 Do this in multiple ways to produce a family of languages.
 * Generated scripts: why should a generated language use the Roman alphabet?
 How do these people write things among themselves?
 Invent an alphabet (or similar) and show how the names are really spelled.
 * Better grammar: break our morphemes out into roots and modifiers, and come up with some rules about how they're combined
-* Import and export functionality for an instance of `Language`